 The book opens with the exile of Daniel and his contemporaries from the Holy Land to Babylonia.
 There, he and his contemporaries are chosen to serve in Nebuchadnezzar’s court.
 When Daniel succeeds at interpreting the king’s dream, he is promoted to a high position.
 Daniel serves in the royal court throughout the reign of Nebuchadnezzar, until the downfall of Babylonia in the days of Belshazzar, Nebuchadnezzar’s grandson, and retains a position of power even when Darius of Media ascends the throne.

 Daniel is an extremely righteous and talented leader.
-When Darius’ officials try to incriminate him, “they could find no occasion nor fault; forasmuch as he was faithful, neither was there any error or fault found in him” (Daniel 6:5).
-Throughout the second half of the book, Daniel mourns the destruction of the Temples and all the exiles the Jews are to experience, and grieves over all the suffering they bring with them.
+When Darius’s officials try to incriminate him, “they could find neither fault nor corruption, inasmuch as he was trustworthy, and no negligence or corruption was to be found in him” (Daniel 6:5).
+Throughout the second half of the book, Daniel mourns the destruction of the Temple and all the exiles that the Jews are to experience, and grieves over all the suffering they bring with them.

 Sefer Daniel tells of the dangers, both physical and spiritual, encountered in the exile in foreign lands.
 Throughout the book, various attempts are made to sever the Jews’ connection with their God and their land.
 Chananya, Mishael and Azarya are thrown into a furnace when they refuse to worship Nebuchadnezzar’s idol.
 Daniel is thrown into a lions’ den when he continues to pray to Hashem in violation of the king’s decree.
 These righteous leaders are saved miraculously each time, showing the Jews that God has not abandoned them.
 This reassures the Jewish people that they are still connected to Hashem despite the exile, and that they will one day return to Eretz Yisrael as He promised.